sidharthkumar10500/motion_correction/README.md

 ## GAN

 ## Diffusion
+Note that most of the Diffusion repo posted here was from [1].
+We adapted the dataloader to correctly take our data and altered the training function to save the relevant outpututs.

 To run the Diffusion model at inference time use the following command:
 ```
 $ python motion_inference.py --gpu 1 --anatomy brain --batch_size 1 --normalize_grad 1 --batches 0 9 --extra_accel 1 --noise_boost 1 --dc_boost 1.0 --contrast T2
 ```
+[1] Ajil   Jalal,   Marius   Arvinte,   Giannis   Daras,   Eric   Price,Alexandros G Dimakis, and Jonathan I Tamir.
+Robust com-pressed sensing mri with deep generative priors.Advancesin Neural Information Processing Systems, 2021